 Did you know?

 The word ‘month’ takes its root from the Moon.
 A month was originally defined to be either 29 or 30 days, roughly equal to the 29.5-day cycle of the lunar phases.
 Some of our calendar months were later padded out with extra days so that 12 months would make up one complete 365-day solar year.

 Over time, different cultures have given names to full moons across the lunar calendar.
-Many of the Moon’s nicknames have come to us from Native American culture because for their way of life, the cycles of the lunar phases were just as important a method of timekeeping as the longer solar cycle of the year, as defined by the motion of the sun (from which the modern Gregorian calendar is derived).
-The number of moon names differs slightly tribe to tribe, but many assign either 12 or 13 full moons to the year.
+Many of the Moon’s nicknames have come to us from Native American culture because for their way of life, the cycles of the lunar phases were just as important a method of timekeeping as the longer solar cycle of the year (from which the modern Gregorian calendar is derived).
+The number of Moon names differs slightly tribe to tribe, but many assign either 12 or 13 full moons to the year.
 These names were then adopted by the Colonial Americans and have entered popular culture; below you can see a few alternatives alongside the most popular names for each month's full moon.

-There are twelve full moon names corresponding to the full moon in each month, but sometimes there are more than twelve full moons in one year…
+There are 12 full moon names corresponding to the full Moon in each month, but sometimes there are more than 12 full moons in one year…

 Because our modern calendar isn’t quite in line with the Moon’s phases, sometimes we get more than one full moon in a month.
 This is sometimes known as a blue moon.

 January: Wolf Moon

 January's full moon is named after the howling of hungry wolves lamenting the scarcity of food in midwinter.
 Other names for this month's full moon include old moon and ice moon.